-Stunning Word (Charm Spell) 1,3
+Stunning Word (Charm Spell) ^{1,3}

-Available Length Range Duration Area of Effect Material Component Bard - Rank 4 150 syllables Throwing 1 minute 1 Creature Orange spell ball Cleric - Rank 4 23 seconds distance 1 1 01000010 orange spen san
+Available Length Range Duration Area of Effect Material Component Bard - Rank 4 Cleric - Rank 4 150 syllables 23 seconds Throwing distance 1 minute 1 Creature Orange spell ball

 The caster utters words of power that stagger their opponent.
 If struck by the spell ball, the target is stunned and unable to take any actions for one minute.
 They can be physically led by others at a slow walk but will otherwise stand in place.